LiteSpeed Web Server: 5 Reasons to Make the Switch

 After logging in, click Web Server Manager.

 SPanel will show you the currently active setup alongside the available alternatives.
-If you want to switch to OpenLiteSpeed, go to the rightmost tab and click the button at the bottom of the page.
+To switch to OpenLiteSpeed, navigate to its tab and click the button located at the bottom of the page.

-The LiteSpeed tab is for installing LSWS.
-To install the Enterprise edition, SPanel will need the serial number you receive upon purchasing an LSWS plan.
+The LiteSpeed Enterprise tab is for installing LSWS.
+SPanel will need the serial number you received upon purchasing an LSWS plan.
 Apart from that, the steps are identical.

 The VPS will need to reboot in order to complete the change.
 In a few minutes, it will be up and running using the web server of your choice.